Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 Various topics are covered including sectional curvature and Ricci curvature, minimal submanifolds, Atiyah-Singer index theorem and eta invariant, Einstein manifold, symplectic geometry, geometry of gauge theories, geometric PDE, Morse theory and Floer theory.

+MATH 241C.
 Topics in Differential Geometry

 (4)